 Whatever development setup you choose, you will need to debug and poke at your software in many ways.
 You can do this with the debugging tools covered in Chapter 11.
 For simple debugging operations, you may choose to use ad hoc methods such as printing values using printf().
-Some problems require more insight into the runtime operations of the software being debugged; this may be provided by symbolic debugging on embedded systems may be more elaborate.
+Some problems require more insight into the runtime operations of the software being debugged; this may be provided by symbolic debugging. gdb is the most common general-purpose debugger for Linux, but symbolic debugging on embedded systems may be more elaborate.
 It could involve such things as remote serial debugging, kernel debugging, and BDM and JTAG debugging tools.
 But even symbolic debugging may be inadequate in some situations.
 When system calls made by an application are problematic or when synchronization problems need to be solved, it is better to use tracing tools such as strace and LTT.
 For performance problems, there are other tools more adapted to the task, such as gprof and gcov.
 When all else fails, you may even need to understand kernel crashes.